-The Neighbourhood Plan (Also known as a Neighbourhood Development Plan or NDP) is a piece of community-led work which helps shape development in the local area for future housing, conservation and regeneration.
-It can be used to identify the best sites for development, as well as a unified vision for improving the area as a whole.
+The Neighbourhood Development Plan (NDP) helps shape development in the local area for future housing, conservation and regeneration.
+It is used to identify the best sites for development, as well as giving a vision for improving the parish as a whole.